macchiato-framework/macchiato-db-scratchpad/README.md

 This is a scratchpad project to experiment with approaches for database access on [Macchiato](http://yogthos.net/posts/2016-11-30-Macchiato.html).
 Treat this project as back-of-the-napkin scribblings.
 The whole point is to try different things and see what ends up being cleaner and more Clojuric.

-Chances are little or none of the code you'll see has been library-fied.
+Chances are little or none of the code you'll see here has been library-fied.
+When it's close, we'll move it into the [Macchiato Framework](https://github.com/macchiato-framework/) organization.

 ## This code's a mess!